breqdev/breq.dev/posts/2024-10-22-home-network.md

 In the future, I'd love to also spin up

 - a "home node" for syncing my files with Syncthing
-- a permanent place for the UniFi controller software
+- a permanent place for the UniFi controller software other than my Ubuntu desktop
 - a VPN host, for remote maintenance, getting around firewalls, and maybe hooking up my friends' networks and mine to make a mega home network

 Eventually, I'd love to have a dedicated server for lots of these things (Nextcloud, Syncthing, etc) and maybe a reverse proxy to point to other devices on the network?
 It's not a huge priority, but maybe after I upgrade my desktop machine I'll be able to scrounge together some hardware.